Arc0r/webcrawler/README.md

 ### Crawling

 1. The start URL is added to the SQLite database
-2. The main loop picks the next unvisited URL from the DB and spawns a subprocess to analyze it
+2. The main loop claims unvisited URLs from the DB and dispatches them to a pool of worker threads
-3. The subprocess fetches the page, extracts all `<a href>` links, saves new URLs to the DB, and records any GET parameters found
+3. Each worker spawns a subprocess that fetches the page, extracts all `<a href>` links, saves new URLs to the DB, and records any GET parameters found
-4. The loop ends when no unvisited URLs remain
+4. The loop ends when no unvisited URLs remain and all workers are idle
 5. A final report is printed (and written to file)

 State is stored in `crawler.db`.
 If you press **Ctrl+C**, the crawl stops cleanly and prints a report of everything collected so far.
 The next run will resume from where it left off.
 Use `--recrawl` to start fresh.

+### Parallel Workers

+`--workers N` runs N subprocesses concurrently.
+The main thread is the sole DB reader/claimer — it atomically pre-marks each URL as visited before dispatching it, so no two workers ever fetch the same page.
+SQLite WAL mode allows all subprocesses to write new URLs to the DB simultaneously without blocking each other.

+Recommended values: `--workers 4` to `--workers 10`.
+Higher values may trigger rate-limiting on the target server.

 ### URL Deduplication